laminas/laminas-mvc/docs/book/examples.md

 ### Accessing routing parameters

-The parameters returned when routing completes are wrapped in a `Zend\Router\RouteMatch` object.
+The parameters returned when routing completes are wrapped in a `Laminas\Router\RouteMatch` object.
 This object is detailed in the section on [Routing](routing.md).

 Within your controller, if you implement `InjectApplicationEventInterface` (as